linkedin/DuaLip/docs/solver/index.rst

 .. _adaptive_smoothing:

-Adaptive Smoothing Algorithm
+Adaptive Smoothing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The smoothness of :math:`g_\gamma` decreases as the number of constraints increases.
 A small :math:`\gamma` makes the optimizer's convergence prohibitively slow, while a large :math:`\gamma` reduces the accuracy of the solution.
-We define a practical criterion for sufficient convergence for a given :math:`\gamma` and implement a stage-wise algorithm that automatically reduces :math:`\gamma` when the criterion is met to prefer more accurate solutions.
-For details, please see Section 3 of `Basu et al. (2020) <http://proceedings.mlr.press/v119/basu20a/basu20a.pdf>`_.
+The solver allows for a basic adaptive smoothing where the :math:`\gamma` is reduced by a under-defined factor at specified intervals.